shishirjinu/Z-Image-Turbo-Windows/README.md

 - Common crash code:
   - `3221225781` (`0xC0000135`) typically means a missing DLL/runtime dependency.

+If model downloads fail in the installer but the same URL works in your browser:

+- Your network (proxy/firewall/antivirus) may block programmatic downloads from Hugging Face/CDN.
+- The installer prefers `curl.exe` (resume + retries + progress bar).
+If that is unavailable, it falls back to `Invoke-WebRequest`.
+- If it still fails, use the manual download links above and place the files into the indicated `models\...` folders.

 ## Credits / Upstream

 This project is a Windows-friendly wrapper around the excellent **stable-diffusion.cpp** backend: